Geolid/phpcs/README.md

     composer require geolid/phpcs

-after require, copy in your path : phpcs.dist.xml and rename to phpcs.xml
+after require, copy in your path : phpcs.xml.dist and rename to phpcs.xml

 ## Description